Zeta roars out of U.S. Gulf of Mexico with damaging winds, storm surge | Science-Environment

 Hurricane Zeta was poised to crash into Louisiana on Wednesday with a "life-threatening storm surge" and winds that will reach far inland, the state's sixth lashing this year from a Gulf Coast storm.

-Zeta was about 220 miles (355 km) from the mouth of the Mississippi River on Wednesday morning, heading north at 18 mph with an expected afternoon landfall.
-Its winds slipped to 90 mph (150 kph) but could restrengthen ahead of landfall, the U.S. National Hurricane Center said.
-Zeta will hit the Louisiana coast as a "significant hurricane," said NHC forecaster Daniel Brown.
-"Strong winds are likely to spread well inland along the northern Gulf coast this evening and tonight."
+Zeta was about 145 miles (235 km) from the mouth of the Mississippi River on Wednesday and racing north at 20 miles (32 km) per hour.
+It packed sustained winds of 100 mph (155 kph) and could strengthen further before an afternoon landfall, the U.S. National Hurricane Center said.
+Zeta will hit the Louisiana coast and bring damaging winds "across portions of southeastern Mississippi, Alabama, and northern Georgia," said hurricane center forecaster Richard Pasch.
+Severe wind gusts could be felt across the southern Appalachian Mountains on Thursday, he said.

 - READ MORE ON: